geoals/rust-korean/backend/README.md

 `docker compose up` to run a local postgres instance for development

+`cargo install sqlx-cli` to install sqlx CLI for running database migrations

 `sqlx migrate run` to run database migrations

-`cargo watch -q -c -w src/ -x run` to automatically recompile on file changes and start a HTTP server on localhost:3000 (must be installed with `cargo install cargo-watch`)
+`cargo watch -q -c -w src/ -x run` to automatically recompile on file changes and start a HTTP server on 127.0.0.1:3000 (must be installed with `cargo install cargo-watch`)

 alternatively you can use
 `cargo run`